Xerografia

 The xerographic technique, also called electro photography, is a system for copying invented by American scientist Chester Carlson in 1938 and patented in 1942 (under number 2297691).

-Chester Carlson, spent eight years trying to find a manufacturer that you value the validity of his own invention and is willing to invest in his project.
-Among rejecting its proposed industrial realization of the copy machine are the famous computer manufacturer IBM and U.S. military agencies (U.S. Army Signal Corps).
+Chester Carlson spent eight years trying to find a manufacturer that appreciated the validity of his invention and was willing to invest in his project.
+Among those who rejected his proposal for the industrial creation of the photocopy machine were the famous IT manufacturer IBM and the US military bodies (US Army Signal Corps).

-The realization of the machine in series is then undertaken by the firm Haloid, and the technique takes officially the name of xerography.
-Are then entered into the international market, the first photocopiers whose characteristics will be appreciated by a wide variety of professionals including artists and designers.
+The mass production of the machine was then undertaken by the Haloid company, and the technique was officially called xerography.
+The first photocopiers were then introduced onto the international market, whose characteristics would be widely appreciated by a wide variety of professionals including artists and designers.

-The word Xerox is registered as a corporate brand and the company changed its name to Haloid Xerox Haloid.
-Then changes again its name into Xerox Corporation.
+The word xerox is registered as a trademark and the Haloid company changes its name to Haloid Xerox.
+It then changed its name again to become Xerox Corporation.